sarutobi12/sarutobi12/README.md

 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) - This is the official code for MobileSAM project that makes SAM lightweight for mobile applications and beyond!
 (2 weeks ago)
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/ (3 weeks ago)
 - [KenneyNL/Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives) - A list of alternatives for Adobe software (3 weeks ago)
-- [thu-ml/prolificdreamer](https://github.com/thu-ml/prolificdreamer) - ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation (4 weeks ago)
+- [thu-ml/prolificdreamer](https://github.com/thu-ml/prolificdreamer) - ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation (1 month ago)
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A full-stack application that turns any documents into an intelligent chatbot with a sleek UI and easier way to manage your workspaces.
 (1 month ago)

 #### 👯 Check out some of my recent followers